Clare wonders if the height of the toilet paper tube or the distance around the tube is greater.

 Measure the Circumference of a Circle.

 When the tire of a bike turns one complete revolution, the bike travels a distance equal to the circumference of the tire.
 Here below is a visualization to help you understand how that happens.
-Just unroll using the slider in the applet below until the red spot touches the ruler and you see the diameter appear again.

 Find the Missing Distance.